Hospital Appointments

 Hospital Waiting Times for Leicestershire

-Medical Changes Following Hospital Appointments
+Medication Changes Following Hospital Appointments

 If you are prescribed medication or appliances at an NHS hospital or outpatient appointment you must collect the medication or appliance from the hospital pharmacy or community clinic.
 The Consultant or Specialist who signs the original prescription is responsible for the care of that patient until such time a letter transferring care is written to the GP at the practice.
 It is the responsibility of the hospital (and in line with their policy) to give 14 days’ supply of the medication to the patient if any of the follwing are applicable: